Slater Walker: History

-At its peak, capitalized at over £200 million, the company held deposits totalling £95m, managed £250m of funds and looked after 29,000 pensions.
-It had grown to be not only a bank but also an investment and insurance empire with stakes in industrial companies.
-Singapore conglomerate Haw Par Brothers International was acquired in 1971.
+By 1972, in terms of market capitalisation, Slater Walker Securities had become one of the fifty largest companies on the London Stock Market.
+At its peak, capitalized at over £200 million, the company held deposits totalling £95 million and managed £250 million of funds and 29,000 pensions.
+It had grown to be not only a bank but also an investment and insurance empire that held stakes in numerous industrial companies.
+The Singapore-based conglomerate Haw Par Brothers International was acquired in 1971.